MelonKony/millmint/content/utopia/vekllei/landscape/territories/kalina.md

 {{< /hint >}}

 <span class="fc">K</span>
 alina shares the Vekllei city-state's unusual parliamentary system and geographic electoral districts.
-The country is independent, but like other full members of Commonwealth it shares much of its constitutionalial legislature and state structure with the Vekllei city-state.
+The country is independent, but like other full members of Commonwealth it shares much of its constitutional legislature and state structure with the Vekllei city-state.
+The Armed Forces of the Commonwealth of Vekllei are responsible for defence of Kalina, which is positioned strategically in the Caribbean and hosts several important military facilities throughout its island chains.